 Using a potato masher (or possibly a fork), mash the berries to the desired consistency.
 I like to make my jam pretty smooth; there will still be plenty of texture from the seeds.

-After mashing, stir in the fresh orange juice and then stir in the chia seeds.
+After mashing, stir in the fresh orange juice, honey, and chia seeds.
 Let your jam stand until it has cooled and thickened.
-Then put the vegan jam into a glass jar (or jars) and refrigerate it overnight.
+Then put the jam into a glass jar (or jars) and refrigerate it overnight.

-In the morning, you'll be ready to use your fresh Oregon marionberry jam!
-Any vegan jam that you will not use in 3-4 days should be stored in a freezer-safe container in the freezer.
+In the morning, you’ll be ready to use your fresh Oregon marionberry jam!
+Any jam that you will not use in 3-4 days should be stored in a freezer-safe container in the freezer.
+Your marionberry freezer jam will stay fresh for months, ready to defrost whenever a craving strikes.

 By the way, I've been calling this a "jam," but it is really more like a thick marionberry fruit spread.
 Whatever you want to call it, I hope that you enjoy it!

-You can substitute marionberries for regular blackberries in any recipe that you wish!
+You can substitute marionberries for regular blackberries (and sometimes other berries) in any recipe that you wish!
 Here are a few marionberry recipes to get you started:

 But how to use marionberry jam?
 IMVHO, these seed-packed, richly flavored marionberry preserves would make the perfect peanut butter and jelly sandwich.
 I think a marionberry pb&j would definitely have me looking forward to lunch!

 To incorporate this marionberry jam recipe into a complete breakfast, you could use it in overnight oats.
-Try these Blueberry Orange Lavender Overnight Oats with marionberry chia jam in place of the blueberry chia jam in the recipe.
+Try these Overnight Oats with Frozen Fruit with marionberry chia jam in place of some of the frozen fruit in the recipe.

 For a more dessert-like breakfast, you could use this recipe as a marionberry compote and serve it with waffles or pancakes.
 Add some whipped cream and maple syrup (use sugar-free versions, if desired) and sprinkle a little orange zest on top.
 SO GOOD!